 Multiple Witnesses But No Real Detail!

 Although there were 25 people who observed the incident, or at least the aftermath with the shooter running away, there was very little for police to go on.
 Most would describe the apparent assassin as around six feet tall and aged between 30 and 50-years-old.
-He donned a dark jacket and appeared to walk with a limp, according to some later statements, while others initially claimed he moved with a dark grace and authority.
+He sported a dark jacket and appeared to walk with a limp, according to some later statements, while others initially claimed he moved with a dark grace and authority.

 However, none of the people who would give witness statements managed to get a detailed look at the man’s face.
 Nor could they point to anything unique that might help them identify him.